participant.balance.<symbol>. See CEL Expressions.

 Tags

 Boolean flags.
 A tag either exists on an entity or it doesn’t.
-Useful for one-time gates, status markers, and segmentation labels.Using tags in conditions
+Useful for one-time gates, status markers, and segmentation labels."VIP" and "vip" are different tags.
+Pick one casing convention and use it consistently; these docs use lowercase.

 Setting tags from rules